 The MAA has assigned a unique application ID appId in the context of its operation (e.g., a smartphone HLOS) with the MBMS client.

-The MAA is pre-configured with the set of service classes that allows it to consume the DASH Streaming Services associated with these service classes.
+The MAA is pre-configured with the set of service classes that allows it to consume the Media Streaming Services associated with these service classes.

-The MAA has access to a DASH Streaming client.
+The MAA has access to a Media client.

 The MAA may use this method at launch or after a deregisterStreamingApp() has been called.